 10 Best Water Filters Tested and Fully Reviewed

 Staying hydrated is important when working out, but also for every day living.
-And while water is essential for life, it’s also absolutely necessary that we are drinking clean H2O.
+While water is essential for life, it’s also absolutely necessary that we are drinking clean H2O.
 This can be challenging when in the great outdoors.
-We can brave out many different elements, weather and other situations, but there is no way that we could survive in the wilderness without water.
+We can brave out many different elements, weather, and other situations, but there is no way that we could survive in the wilderness without water.
 That’s why it’s important to pack a water filter for these adventures.

 Not every source of water has bacteria and viruses, just like how not every clear source is clean.
 But it’s always better to be safe than sorry.
 More than for just using when hiking or camping, portable water filter systems are great for ultra marathons and other endurance races, as well as when fishing, boating, and for emergency and survival circumstances.

 - Keeps Water Cold

 10 Best Water Filters